 I'm sorry.

-Saturday was a beautiful day, with the Statue of Liberty and New York City at my back, and ten hours of music in front of me.
+Saturday was a beautiful day, with the Statue of Liberty and

 I'm sorry.

+I never even gave you a chance.
 Sure, I tried your studio stuff and I don't like it that much, but everyone knows, most of all me, that bands are different live.
 And lots of people seem to like you.
 In fact, other than Animal Collective, you were the first band that really packed the field.
 That's rarely how I measure a band, but in this case it was surprisingly accurate.
 After a day of relatively unimpressive bands, you got me to turn my head.
 Your drummer, tastefully interspersing cowbell hits with tom fills in the middle of a verse, really grabbed me and put me on my ass, and your bassist not only drove the song but steered me to a nice spot in the grass where I could marvel and eat my $10 hot dog.

+So, Kings of Leon, I'm sorry for my doubt and unfounded hatred over the past year.
 I may be late on the bandwagon, but "Sex On Fire" really, really, reallyreallyreally rocks hard, and I'd be a fool to deny it just because of pride.
-When you come back to New York on September 23rd I'll make it up to you in person.
+When you come back to

 Wednesday, August 6, 2008